 Keep in mind that an intent-to-use application can reserve a date for the sake of priority, but the trademark right doesn’t vest until bona fide use in commerce.

-Functions as a trademark: Does the claimed mark actually function as a trademark?
+Failure-to-function doctrine: Does the claimed mark actually function as a trademark – or does it fail to do so?

 Grynberg’s book discussed this over pages 265–266 (in Chapter 12, Registration).
 As Grynberg notes, the failure-to-function doctrine has been used frequently by the USPTO to reject registrations for popular or culturally ascendant phrases (“I can’t breathe”) on t-shirts and so forth.